PMP Exam Preparation (92 Blogs) Become a Certified Professional

 15. How does organizational structure influence resource acquisition?

-An organizational structure determines a lot of factors that influence resource acquisition such as the level of project management, organization’s environment, the communication between the team members, how the project manager works with the team and many more.
+An organizational structure determines many factors that influence resource acquisition, such as the level of project management, the organization’s environment, the communication between team members, how the project manager works with the team, and more.

-Now, talking about a few points how organizational structure influence resource acquisition:
+Now, talking about a few points about how organizational structure influences resource acquisition:

 1).
-Project management: During the process of your project management, your organization structure can either be a tight structure where all the steps that you take are managed very closely or a loose structure where there are not many rules and a little liberty in performing the tasks.
+Project management: During project management, your organization structure can either be tight, where all the steps are managed very closely, or loose, where there are not many rules and little liberty in performing the tasks.

 2).
-Communication: The communication between the team members to complete a project is greatly impacted by the organizational structure.
-There should be good communication between the team members and also inter departmental communication in an organization.
-It will create a friendly environment where people can share their ideas and suggestions, which in turn help in the project to thrive.
+Communication: The organizational structure greatly impacts the communication between team members to complete a project.
+Good communication between team members and also inter-departmental communication in an organization will create a friendly environment where people can share their ideas and suggestions, which in turn will help the project thrive.

 3).
 Chain of Command Impact: This means the hierarchy of the organization.
 The organization structure should be in such a way that when higher authorities communicate their requirements, it should be well understood and followed by the project manager and the subordinates correctly.
-Also, The project manager should know his subordinates, so that he can pick the right people for a particular task.
-They should be authoritative as well as friendly, they should communicate and express their thoughts clearly.
-All the tasks given by the management should be communicated properly to the subordinates and the management should allow the project manager to perform their own way of getting the work done.
+Also, The project manager should know his subordinates so that he can pick the right people for a particular task.
+They should be authoritative and friendly, and they should communicate and express their thoughts clearly.
+All the tasks given by the management should be communicated properly to the subordinates and the management should allow the project manager to perform their way of getting the work done.

 Find out our PMP Training in Top Cities/Countries